AshfatAbegh/Selenium-WebDriver-with-TestNG-and-Docker/README.md

-# Automated website testing using Selenium WebDriver, executing test cases with TestNG and performing data-driven testing utilizing MS Excel.
+# Automated website testing using Selenium WebDriver, executed test cases with TestNG, and performed data-driven testing utilizing MS Excel.
 Integrated Maven for build automation and acquired proficiency in Docker for containerization and parallel testing.